 As the founder of Claudia Nour Cosmetics, I often get asked the question; “what is halal makeup?”,“what does whudu friendly mean?”, “can i pray with it?”, “do I have to remove it?”, “is the makeup I am using halal?”, “what ingredients should I avoid?”,

-SO WHAT IS HALAL MAKEUP ANYWAYS?
+FIRST THINGS FIRST, WHAT IS HALAL MAKEUP ?

-The word Halal simply means what is permitted or lawful, and as muslims there are lots of things that are Halal, but there are a few that are Haraam (unlawful or not permissible), and when any of these ingredients are present in our food, skin care or clothing, etc then these cannot be considered halal anymore.
+The word Halal in arabic, simply means what is permitted or lawful, and as muslims there are lots of things that are Halal, but there are a few that are Haraam (unlawful or not permissible), and when any of these ingredients are present in our food, skin care or clothing, etc then these cannot be considered halal anymore.